James J. Lyons: Political career

 In 1914 the unused bend of the Harlem River was filled in, physically connecting Marble Hill, a part of Manhattan, to the borough of The Bronx.
 The result of the filling-in was the Spuyten Duyvil Creek, now the main channel connecting the Harlem River to the Hudson River.
 In 1939, when a judge found Marble Hill to be legally still a part of the borough of Manhattan (and the County of New York), Lyons declared it "the Bronx Sudetenland", referencing Hitler's 1938 annexation of a region of Czechoslovakia, because he wished it to be part of the Bronx.
+Lyons had climbed "up on top of a jagged rock outcropping [and] planted the borough’s flag, emblazoned with “Ne cede malis” (Yield not to Evil).
+Smiling widely to the cameras, he proclaimed that the territory of Marble Hill would hereby be a part of the Bronx."

 Family life

-In 1917 James J Lyons wed Gertrude O'Brien.
-They had three children: James J. Lyons Jr., William Lyons and Gertrude Lyons.
-He later wed Josephine Lyons in a common law marriage.
-Lyons was the sister of Bella Salomon and the sister-in-law of Bronx attorney H. Bennett Salomon who briefly represented Bruno Richard Hauptmann convicted of kidnapping aviator Charles Lindbergh's twenty month old daughter in what was called the crime of the century.
-James Lyons was a lifelong friend of Joseph Kennedy and was instrumental in getting his son William a job with President John F. Kennedy.
+In 1917, Lyons wed Gertrude O'Brien, with whom he had his 3 children; James J. Lyons Jr., William Lyons and Gertrude Lyons.
 It was later known that the reason Lyons never ran for an 8th term was because he overheard a phone conversation from President in which the President said that an "important Federal Position" awaited him at the Capitol.